MLK, Jr.’s Freedom Mural

 Out of the Mountain of Despair, a Stone of Hope

-His effort to dedicate his life in the service of humanity is show appreciation in Washington D.C. 's Martin Luther King, Jr. Memorial.
-Here, a statue of Rev. MLK, Jr. is carved into a stone cut out of a boulder represents his quoted words, “Out of the mountain of despair, a stone of hope.”
+His effort to dedicate his life in the service of humanity is shown appreciation in Washington D.C. 's Martin Luther King, Jr. Memorial.
+Here, the statue of Rev. MLK, Jr. carved into a stone cut out of a boulder represents his quoted words, “Out of the mountain of despair, a stone of hope.”
 Dr. King refers to the biblical metaphor known as Samuel’s Ebenezer.
 He not only studied and shared his faith, he demonstrated it with every step he took.
 He knew that the measure of a man was where he stood in times of difficulty.
 For Dr. King, this was firm in the belief that violence begets violence and only light can drive out darkness.

 This message that love is the answer to our problems is still an inspiration decades after Rev. MLK’s death.
 Soon to come is the MLK and Coretta Scott King Memorial on Boston Common.
 “The Embrace” is going to be a mirror-finished bronze sculpture of intertwined arms.
 It’s inspired by the iconic photograph of the two Kings embracing after MLK received the Nobel Peace Prize.
 The photo captures the support that Coretta had for her husband.
 It is a fact that she carried his legacy days after his death in a final march in Memphis which gave victory to the Sanitation workers.
 But, Coretta was much more than Dr. King’s wife.